It’s taken me 30 years to write this. So listen up. It’s important.

 The agency that’s unfortunate enough to have me as a doer of things turns the ripe old age of 30 this year.

 1991 was the year.
 The big year that an agency was born.
-One that incorporated an actual philosophy, which formed a name and inspired a whole array of values.
+One that incorporated an actual philosophy, which formed a [name link] and inspired a whole array of values.
 Stuff that meant, well, it meant something.
 Where a lot of brands get caught up and busy themselves saying nothing.

 In the year of our Lord, nineteen hundred and ninety-one, it was a different time.
 Bez could see.
 Shane McGowan had 17 teeth.
 But something pretty major also happened.
 The public were given the use of the World Wide Web – no, not the internet, but the thing we use to browse websites.
-The wwwonder of communication was rolled out to every Tom, Harry and Dick that could afford a computer.
+The wwwonder of communication was rolled out to every Tom, Dick and Harry that could afford a computer.
 But it didn’t happen overnight.
 Agencies had the technology, but it wasn’t completely holistic.
 Nor was it encouraged, and rightly so.
-Pens furiously scribbled on pads, while the tunes of the day played in the background.
+Pens furiously scribbled on pads scribbled on, while the tunes of the day played in the background.
 I remember those days fondly.
 Ideas were the thing that happened before looking at technology.

 It was a different industry back then.
 Golf GTIs were fast.
 Letraset pads were scribbled on furiously by Rotring pens.
 It was a carefully considered craft.
 Creatives knew about ink and printing techniques.
 Paper engineering (remember paper?) was meticulously worked out for highly engaging DM campaigns.